MasterSkepticista/masterskepticista.github.io/content/posts/detr/index.md

 ### 1. Disable Matching for padded objects
 ---
 This is actually a bug-fix rather than an optimization.
 COCO dataset does not guarantee a fixed number of objects for each image.
 This means the bipartite matcher would have to map a fixed set of object queries (say 100) to a randomly varying number of target objects for each image, triggering an expensive retrace of the graph.

+{{< alert "circle-info" >}}
-> N.B.: XLA compiler can generate optimized graphs in part because memory allocation/deallocation is predictable, and constant-folding/fusion of operators is simpler when the entire computational graph layout is static.
+XLA compiler can generate optimized graphs in part because memory allocation/deallocation is predictable, and constant-folding/fusion of operators is simpler when the entire computational graph layout is static.
 This is the price you pay for performance.
 You can read more [here](https://www.tensorflow.org/guide/function).
+{{< /alert >}}

 To prevent retracing, we add 'padding' objects and a boolean mask that allows us to filter dummy objects when computing loss.